 As awareness has increased about food allergies and intolerances in dogs, so have options available for pet parents.
 You’ll find everything from commercial dog foods marketed as hypoallergenic to endless online recipes for homemade allergen-free dog food and treats.

 But, if you suspect your dog has a food allergy, the best place to start is with your veterinarian and/or a veterinary nutritionist...not online or in the pet food aisle.
-Dietary treatment of allergies should always be managed and monitored by an experienced veterinary professional.
-And once your dog is diagnosed with a food allergy, any changes to their primary diet or treats should be evaluated by your veterinarian or nutritionist before you test them out on your pet.
+Dietary treatment of dogs with allergies should always be managed and monitored by an experienced veterinary professional.
+And once your dog is diagnosed with a food allergy, your veterinarian or nutritionist should evaluate any changes to their primary diet or treats before you test them out on your pet.

-According to Mahaney, there is no 'one size fits all' recipe for dogs with food allergies, so you’ll need to remain diligent and scrutinize labels.
+Mahaney says there isn't a universal solution for dogs with food allergies, so you must be careful and examine labels.
 Treats such as those to hide pills generally have multiple ingredients, as do commercially available dog biscuits and non-veterinary prescription foods, even if they are labelled “allergy-friendly.”

-Whenever trying out a new treat — even with your veterinarian’s approval — be sure to do so gradually, so you can keep an eye out for any symptoms of an immune response or intolerance.
-With a little creativity (and a willing taste tester) you’re sure to land on a tasty treat that your sensitive dog can safely enjoy.
+When trying a new treat, even if your vet approves, introduce it slowly.
+Watch for signs of an immune reaction or intolerance.
+With a little creativity (and a willing taste tester), you'll land on a tasty treat that your sensitive dog can safely enjoy.

 Carol Bryant is the founder of FidoseofReality.com and Wigglebutt Warriors.
 A pet product expert, Carol is the President of the Dog Writers Association of America (DWAA) and the 2020 winner for Best Dog Blog.